 Our products include emissions inventory databases, Quality Assurance Project Plans (QAPPs) for monitoring programs and emissions inventories, concise reports with graphics and maps, and presentations to program staff and tribal leadership.
 In addition, every project includes a capacity-building component.
 We work with environmental program personnel to develop experience in data collection, emissions estimation, and implementation of regulatory programs.
 Air Sciences’ scientists and engineers have worked directly with tribes and with tribal training organizations to provide customized air quality training for tribal environmental professionals.
 A stated goal for each project is to help each tribe develop a self-sustaining air quality program.

-Tribal Authority Rule.
 Air Sciences has worked with tribes under federal Clean Air Act funding to develop air quality programs consistent with the federal Tribal Authority Rule (TAR).
-We know the opportunities that tribes may pursue to manage their air quality resources and to regulate sources of air pollutants in Indian Country.
+We know the opportunities that tribes may pursue to manage their air quality resources and to regulate sources of air pollutants.

 Experience the Air Sciences difference